Jo-Lam/synthesise_identifiers_ALSPAC/README.md

 16_missed_matches_describe.py is used to characterise records that are false/missed matched.
 (require linkage with no threshold set to observe mismatch pattern.)
 17_compare_missed_matches.py combines the output from each scenarios into a single .csv file.
+Results from original data is populated into the same table -> (appendix table A8).

 For results and further description of the methodology, please read my paper and the appendix materials.
 Please feel free to get in touch at joseph.lam.18@ucl.ac.uk